 The Scottish city of Edinburgh is compact, making it easy and fun to explore on foot.
 Here you’ll find an eclectic mix of attractions, including historic architecture and modern buildings, with plenty of quaint and festive pubs to stop at along the way.
 The café and restaurant scene is particularly inviting for locals and tourists alike.

 Munich is a pedestrian-friendly city that has lots of ornamental buildings and architecture best seen on foot.
 Make sure to take a stroll through the English Garden, the pedestrian mall at the Marienplatz, and walk past the Frauenkirche Cathedral.
 There are many art museums to stop in during your visit, as well as lots of sidewalk cafes, bars, and restaurants.

 There are several nicely walkable cities in Canada, including Vancouver, Toronto, and Quebec City.
 However, Montreal is perhaps the most pedestrian-friendly and bike-friendly.
 There are over 20,000 restaurants and cafes in the city that are all in short walking distance from one another.
 It’s easy to hop from bar to bar and shop to shop while exploring this region of Canada with strong French influences.

 In the United States, New York City always tops the “most walkable” lists.
 This is a city where vehicle traffic is congested and parking is difficult to find and expensive.
 These factors have greatly contributed to the city’s walking culture.
-Walking around New York City is practically an attraction all its own, even if you have no destination in mind!
+Walking around New York City is practically an attraction all on its own, even if you have no destination in mind!
 Pair this with an efficient public transportation system and rental cars become practically obsolete.
 To get a great overview of the city, start in Battery Park in lower Manhattan and travel through the Financial District to the West Village, Chelsea, and the Upper West Side.